A-klevgaard/WebSocket_Practice/README.md

 if the number they guess is too high, too low, or correct.
 If a correct guess is sent then the server automatically chooses a new secret number and the game begins again.

-Each wrong secret guess will adjust the limits of the numerical trackbar to help the client hone in on the correct secret number.
+Each wrong guess will adjust the limits of the numerical trackbar to help the client hone in on the correct secret number.